 Doorless Walk In Shower Opening Size

-A doorless walk-in shower requires an opening space.
-This opening space will see to it that no water will be escaping or splashing into the bathroom.
+A doorless walk-in requires an opening space.
+This opening space will ensure that no water will escape or splash into the bathroom.
 This opening space is essential since water or soapy water splashes can cause unwanted accidents.

-A doorless shower should have an entryway space of at least 2 feet or 24 inches.
-You can go bigger if you want, especially if you have a large bathroom size.
+A doorless shower opening should have an entryway space of at least 2 feet or 24 inches.
+You can go bigger if you want, especially with a large bathroom size.

 To figure out a suitable entryway space, it is best to ask for expert advice from your contractor or the people who will do the remodeling for you.
 Aside from the recommended splash zone area, there still might be additional space allowance that will be needed depending on where your doorless shower is located because some homes will have them in the middle of the room.